Out in the Middle

 "Out in the Middle" is a song by American country music group Zac Brown Band.
 It was released on January 24, 2022 as the second single from their seventh atudio album The Comeback.
 Lead singer Zac Brown wrote the song with Ben Simonetti, Jonathan Singleton, and Luke Combs.
-The band, including new full-time member Caroline Jones, performed the song live at the 56th Annual Country Music Association Awards with Marcus King and Jimmie Allen.
+The band, including new full-time member Caroline Jones, performed the song live at the 56th Annual Country Music Association Awards with Marcus King.